 Finally, my favourite part of this time of year is the atmosphere of friendliness and community.
 The doorbell rings continually with friends and neighbours just dropping by, and usually staying for a coffee or a quick drink of something stronger.
 Coming from a culture where you wouldn’t dream of turning up unannounced at any house but the closest of friends’, I find this feature of Cuban culture rather lovely and it certainly creates a party atmosphere.
 I am always astonished by my mother-in-law’s abilities to whip up a hot meal for fifteen people, seemingly out of nowhere.
 The giant pig helps, as does the constantly cooking rice, beans and never-ending coffee.

 Somehow, celebrating New Year with more gusto than Christmas seems more appropriate, especially here where life for many people is quite tough.
-I’m starting to really feel that sense of excitement about what 2019 brings!
 Happy New Year!